 Adityanath’s government countered by saying that the state, supported by funds from the World Bank, had slated $22 million to the monument for new gates, beautification, and a multilevel parking structure.

 This Neglection has attained world's attention and several world media has brough this up.
 Please find below URLs for reference.

 Petition Placed On Behalf of 1.32 billion Indian Citizens and Tourists who visit India to experience one of the seventh wonders of the world.

-Today: Voice For is counting on you
+Today: Save Congress In is counting on you